Mission Hills Golf Club: Other facilities

-In addition to golf courses, Mission Hills also features the Mission Hills Spa, Mission Hills Resort, Country Club featuring the largest tennis centre in Asia with 51 courts, including a 3,000-seat stadium court, Mission Hills In Residence, many function Rooms, recreation facilities, Mission Hills Golf Academy, Mission Hills Golf Academy, and Mission Hills Golf Academy by Zhang Lianwei, which is 15 km2, with 216 holes, 2 clubhouses (the new Dongguan Clubhouse is 63,000 m2), 4 spa locations, and a 5-star hotel.
+In addition to golf courses, Mission Hills also features the Mission Hills Spa, Mission Hills Resort, Country Club featuring the largest tennis centre in Asia with 51 courts, including a 3,000-seat stadium court, Mission Hills In Residence, many function Rooms, recreation facilities, Mission Hills Golf Academy, and Mission Hills Golf Academy by Zhang Lianwei, which is 15 km2, with 216 holes, 2 clubhouses (the new Dongguan Clubhouse is 63,000 m2), 4 spa locations, and a 5-star hotel.

 Mission Hills Centreville

 Mission Hills Centreville is a large 5 billion RMB (US$793 million) new development located next to the golf courses.
 Termed a HOPSCA project, meaning Hotel, Offices, Parks, Shopping, Convention and Apartment complex.
 Built on an area of 500,000 m2, it features a 700-room 5-star hotel, IMAX theatre, exhibition halls, 200 retailers, an international school, 1,000 apartment homes and all surrounded by extensive parkland.
 It is intended to be the first high-end shopping mall in northern Shenzhen.
 It is expected to open in mid-2013.